 Envato Market: Offers great templates.
 Each template generally costs between $10 and $20.

-Envato Elements: It’s another place where you can find good stuff.
-Pricing start at $19/month (yearly subscription), but the quality is good!
+Envato Elements: It’s another place where you can find good ideas.
+Pricing start at $19/month (yearly subscription).

 StockLayouts: It offers a great number of templates.
 Even though there is a free section, I couldn’t find anything free.
 Templates start at $69.